neams-th-coe/cardinal/doc/content/tutorials/nek_intro.md

 Follow the on-screen prompts.
 For this case, we have:

-- 1 fluid exo file,
-- which is named `pebble.exo` (you only need to provide `pebble` as the name)
+- 1 fluid exo file, which is named `pebble.exo` (you only need to provide `pebble` as the name)
-- 0 solid exo files (this is used when NekRS is solving for both fluid and solid domains)
+- 0 solid exo files (this is nonzero when NekRS is solving for both fluid and solid domains)
-- 0 periodic surface pairs (this is used to apply periodic boundary conditions)
+- 0 periodic surface pairs (this is nonzero when applying periodic boundary conditions)
 - output file name is `pebble.re2` (you only need to provide `pebble` as the output name)

 This will create a mesh named `pebble.re2`.